 This is the required and state approved Wisconsin bartender licensing certification course.
-This course is approved and required for both on-premise and off-premise situations by the Wisconsin Department of Revenue.
-This Wisconsin bartending license certification course is formally known as the “Wisconsin Alcohol Server Permit” or “Wisconsin Responsible Beverage Training.”
+Our course is approved and required for both on-premise and off-premise situations by the Wisconsin Alcohol Beverage Control.
+The Wisconsin bartending license certification course is formally known as the “Wisconsin Alcohol Server Permit” or “Wisconsin Responsible Beverage Training.”
 This Wisconsin bartending license certification training fully complies with - and is recommended for – Wisconsin statutes 125.04, 125.17, and 134.66.
 Our Wisconsin alcohol certification course gives you the tools to sell and serve alcohol responsibly both on-site and off-site.

 When completed, take this certificate to the city clerk's office in the city or town where you are working.